store

 by Grant Wiggins and Jay McTighe

-This guide to designing curriculum shows teachers how to begin with "essential understandings" and work "backward" to identify the assessments, lessons and materials that will convey meaningful learning to students.
-Includes helpful procedures and templates.
-Published by the Association for Supervision and Curriculum Development.
+This now-classic guide to designing curriculum shows teachers how to begin with "essential understandings" and work "backward" to identify the assessments, lessons and materials that will convey meaningful learning to students.

 World Civilizations